jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

     ```

   - <ins>**Daemon Threads**</ins>
-    - Is a service provider thread that provides services to the user thread.
+    - Service provider thread that provides services to the user thread.

-    - Its life depend on the mercy of user threads i.e. when all the user threads dies, JVM terminates this thread automatically.
+    - It's life depend on the mercy of user threads i.e. when all the user threads dies, JVM terminates this thread automatically.

-    - There are many java daemon threads running automatically e.g. gc, finalizer etc.
+    - gc, finalizer etc are java daemon threads running automatically.

     - It provides services to user threads for background supporting tasks.
 It has no role in life than to serve user threads.